hexa-org/policy-mapper/policySupport/conditions/ReadME.md

 To use this mapper. instantiate a mapper for a particular provider and use the MapConditionToProvider and MapProviderToCondition to translate in either direction.

-Policy-conditions currently supports two target platforms providing bi-directional support: Google Conditional Expression Language and Open Policy Authorization Rego Hexa integration.
+Policy-Mapper currently supports two target platforms providing bi-directional support: Google Conditional Expression Language and Open Policy Authorization Rego Hexa integration.